This article is a recipe for reaching your ideal job goal in the shortest amount of time.

-Unfortunately, when 200+ resumes often get submitted to many job postings, the best way to ensure your resume gets pulled is not only to write a killer resume but then to also tailor it to each and every individual job description.
+Unfortunately, when 200+ resumes get submitted to a job posting, the best way to ensure your resume gets pulled is to write a killer resume and tailor it to every individual job description.

-The first time you write your resume, write it so that it targets your top three job postings.
-This will help to ensure that you get the most important requirements, skills, and experiences in your resume and that it is well formatted for the work you seek.
+The first time you craft your resume, write it to target your top three job postings.
+This tactic will help ensure that you get the most critical requirements, skills, and experiences in your resume and that it is well-formatted for the work you seek.
 And you can use it to apply to each of these three jobs.

-Use my favorite resume scanning tool CVScan to re-match your resume to each job description.
-Your goal is to have a minimum 80% match; when I write resumes for clients I aim for greater than a 90% match.
+Use my favorite resume scanning tool, CVScan, to re-match your resume to each job description.
+Your goal is to have a minimum 80% match; when I write resumes for clients, I aim for more than 90%.

-When using CVScan take and copy both your current resume and the new job listing into the online application.
-Make note of the words and phrases CVScan highlights as red; when you update your resume to match the new job description, make sure to get these words into the first half of your resume.
+When using CVScan make a note of the words and phrases CVScan highlights as red; when you update your resume to match the new job description, make sure to get these words into the first half of your resume.
 Rescan.

 When applying for jobs, write the job title EXACTLY as named in the job posting on the top of your resume above your performance profile.
-This will assure the bot and the hiring human that you actually want the job for which you’ve just submitted an application.
+This will assure the bot and the hiring human that you want the job for which you’ve just applied